International Blues Challenge - Scheduled for January 18th -22nd, 2022! NAZBA is looking forward to our local Competition on October 3rd 2021!!

 Judges are selected by the non-competing Board members and preference is given to individuals who have competed in any local IBC and or Memphis IBC.
 Lineup is randomly determined AFTER the first act, which is always Solo-Duo.
 The opening solo/duo act is randomly selected from the pool of solo/duo competitors.
 We do this in order to have less confusion on stage why trying to dial in sound.
 After the opening solo/duo act, the sequence of remainder acts is random.
 Scoring outcomes will be verified by a non-competing NAZBA Board member and/or their designee.

 12) Why can’t I bring my amp?

 NAZBA follows the Blues Foundation rules related to setup time and backline.
+Guitar and bass amps, along with drums will be provided as in Memphis so no guitar or bass amps may be brought on stage.
 If you are a harp or keyboard player, you are permitted to bring your own amp.
-Please be mindful that you are still required to set up and begin play in 5 minutes.
+Drummers are asked to bring whatever makes them comfortable (cymbals, throne, pedals, snare, etc.), keeping in mind that you are still required to set up and begin play in 5 minutes.

 13) When will the scores and winners be announced?

 Winners will be announced at the conclusion of the competition.
 Scores will be scanned and emailed to the original act applicant within a week.
 NOTE: NAZBA does not provide a ranking of where your position was in the final outcome.

 No, but originality is now the second most important scoring in the event.
 While originals are preferred, they are not mandatory.
 It is mandatory that each act announce that a particular piece is either original, or an original arrangement of an existing song.
 Failure to do this will result in loss of points.